chetansb77/chetansb77/README.md

 - 👷🏻‍♂️ Passionate Software Engineer with around 5 years of experience in developing Full Stack Web Applications
 - 💪🏻 Expertise lies in creating robust, scalable, and user-friendly applications that cater to the specific needs of my clients.
-- ☁ Cloud Certified Engineer in Azure
+- ☁ Cloud Certified Engineer in Azure & AWS